 While need is taken into consideration, the GS institutional aid system is based primarily on merit, and is specifically designed for students who are usually financially independent and are often adults with families.
 Consequently the burden of financing an education falls disproportionately on the individual student, unlike the traditional- or dependent-student model, in which parental contributions are considered in the determination of need.

 Scholarships are available to full- and part-time students and do not have to be repaid.
-Scholarships are available to new students, and in general, the level of support increases as students progress in their degree programs.
+Scholarships are available to both new and curent students.

 Funding is limited and current students must apply by the deadline each year in order to be given priority consideration.